tigbr/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/union-ptr-cast.rst

 These options toggle whether casts to ``char*`` or ``void*`` should be allowed even when the ``union`` pointed by the source expression does not contain a field with one of those types.

-.. option:: IgnoreIfUnionIsFromStdNamespace, IgnoreIfUnionIsFromSystemHeader

-Both are enabled by default.

-These options toggle whether a cast should be ignored when the ``union`` pointed by the source expression is declared in the ``std::`` namespace or in a system header file.

 .. option:: CompareCanonicalTypes